 Types of File Organization

-The major disadvantages of sequential access is that it is very slow.
+The major disadvantage of sequential access is that it is very slow.
 If the last record is to be retrieved, all preceding record is read before reaching the last record.

 Indexed File Organization